tyoeer/Chaoshead/docs/object.md

 ```Lua
 instance = object.class:new(id)
 ```
-- id: the id of the level element this object is.
+- id: the id or name of the level element this object is.
 - instance: the instance representing said object

 ## Base